rvinas/grn_inference/README.md

 # Gene regulatory network inference

 ### Installation
 We recommend using Python >= 3.10.
 The file `requirements.txt` contains the library versions of our environment.
-To install all the packages, run pip install -r requirements.txt.
+To install all the packages, run `pip install -r requirements.txt`.

 ---